vanjac/three/README.md

 When in adjust mode (see below), the status bar will show:
 - A description of what is being adjusted
 - The values of the X, Y, and Z axes.
-If in relative mode, these will be relative to the starting position; if in absolute mode, these will be absolute numbers
+If in relative mode, these will be relative to the starting position; if in absolute mode, these will be absolute numbers.
 - The two selected axes to adjust
 - The grid size
 - `Snap` if grid snapping is enabled, `Free` otherwise